Sasser hits 7 3's, No. 1 Houston beats Norfolk State 100-52 - WHIZ News

 HOUSTON (AP) — Marcus Sasser scored 25 points, Tramon Mark added 16 points and No. 1 Houston routed Norfolk State 100-52 in the Cougars’ first game as the top-ranked team in nearly 40 years Tuesday night.

-Houston, which was playing as the No. 1 team for the first time since March 14, 1983, donned their 1980s throwback uniforms.
+Houston, which was playing as the No. 1 team for the first time since March 14, 1983, donned its 1960s throwback uniforms.

 Sasser finished 7-of-12 on 3-pointers, rebounding nicely after making only one of 10 from behind the arc in Houston’s win over Kent State on Saturday.